Zareel/JavaScript-Questions-and-Answers/readme.md

   firstName = "zareel";
   console.log(firstName);//can be accessed from here
 }
+console.log(firstName);// can'
-console.log(firstName);// cant be accessed from here getName();
+t be accessed from here
+getName();

 ```